 ATP is the legacy system utilised on specific sections of the network to provide absolute train control in the event of a driver failing to control the train in accordance with the permitted speed or in the absence of a movement authority.
-It is only fitted on certain trains operating on the Great Western Main Line.
-Work to decommission this and replace with enhanced TPWS provisions has recently concluded.
+It is only fitted on certain trains operating on the

+Great Western Main Line.
+The ATP system formerly provided on the Chiltern line has been decommissioned and replace with enhanced TPWS provisions.
 Further expansion of ATP is not envisaged as this functionality will be provided by the future ETCS implementation.